 - help companies understand what’s working

 - connect training impacts to business outcomes

-It’s clear that, across the board, there’s a demand for better learning analytics to help boost productivity, but what organisations can do with their data and how they can make sense of it remains a challenge.
+It’s clear that, across the board, there’s a demand for better learning analytics to help boost productivity, but what organizations can do with their data and how they can make sense of it remains a challenge.
 Technological innovations are moving fast and increasing learners’ and trainers’ expectations.

-2. Prioritising Learning and Organisational Outcomes
+2. Prioritizing Learning and Organizational Outcomes

 Data can be a double-edged sword at times.
 On the one hand, modern corporate LMSs and other technologies can make data easier than ever to capture.
-On the other hand, analysing the sheer amount of it that exists can prove to be a major challenge.
+On the other hand, analyzing the sheer amount of it that exists can prove to be a major challenge.

 3. Enabling Better, More Comprehensive Data Collection

 With so much data out there, only a fraction of the learning data that organizations collect typically gets used.
 Common data that may be gathered covers topics such as:

 It’s critical that your organization analyzes and interprets its data within the right context.
 On its own, an individual data point doesn’t mean much, and it’s easy for your stakeholders to misinterpret it.
 It’s when you layer on a narrative and bring in your business’s goals and objectives that data becomes valuable information, providing insights that can help transform knowledge into action and drive results.